Uh oh. What’s Plan B?

 2) Use small thoughtful rewards over cash (and other forms of praise)

-If you don’t have the big bucks for bonuses, raises, or parties, what’s a good alternative?
+If you don’t have budget for bonuses, raises, or parties, what’s a good alternative?

 Replace the typical rewards with small, thoughtful gifts for your team.